kiehozero/Focloir/planning/testing/TESTING.md

 4. The admin-only User and Pint pages were displaying to all users, then disappeared once a non-admin user logged-in.
 This was fixed quickly with a Jinja loop specifying this links to display only if the user was an admin.

+5. Admin deleting reviews - wanted this to redirect to the pub's own page rather than to an index, needed to pass in the pub's
+ID, not resolved this yet, tried deleting the return redirect but got a Jinja error back, the fix I've put in for now is that the route redirects to the generic pub index page rather than that pub's particular page